Testing and Comparing Backends

 • SimpleCxxNetwork : we build a simple test driver and parse the output to get the ydot values.

-It will store the ydots in a dict keyed by Nucleus.
-This is used in the following unit tests in pynucastro/networks/tests/:
+NetworkCompare is used in the following unit tests in pynucastro/networks/tests/comparing_nets_tests:

-• test_compare_cxx_and_python.py : this compares just strong reaction rates
+• test_compare_cxx_and_python.py : this compares just strong reaction rates, but includes derived reverse rates.

-• test_compare_temperature_tabular.py : this compares the evaluation of a TemperatureTabularRate between the inline and module python nets.
+• test_compare_temperature_tabular.py : this compares the evaluation of a TemperatureTabularRate.
+Note that simple-C++ networks are not currently included.

 As more features are ported to SimpleCxxNetwork, we should extend the testing to compare with python rates.